GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_theorie.md

 - __[GeoODK](http://geoodk.com/index.htm)__: Combines __OpenDataKit (ODK) with a geo app__.
 You can collect data through ODK surveys and display them on a map, in addition to easily create polygons and add information to them.
+- __[KoboToolbox](https://www.kobotoolbox.org)__: KoboToolbox is an open-source suite designed for efficient data collection and analysis, especially in challenging environments.
+It supports online and offline data collection via mobile devices and web forms, and offers an intuitive form builder for creating complex surveys.
+It includes features like real-time data viewing, data export.